 Blepharoplasty surgery or eyelid surgery is recommended for patients with loose skin in the eyes region, droopy upper eye lids, bags under their eyes or simply patients who wish to rejuvenate their facial appearance.

-Eyelid surgery, also called blepharoplasty is not recommended for patients suffering from one or more of the following:
+According to an article on eyelid surgery complications, blepharoplasty is not recommended for patients suffering from one or more of the following:

 ● Dry eye syndrome